-The VARIA – Video ARte in ItaliA platform presents the results of the Survey of Video Art and Art Films Archives in Italy, promoted by the Directorate-General for Contemporary Creativity and Urban Regeneration and the universities of Turin, Milano-Bicocca, Udine and the Sapienza in Rome, in collaboration with the ICCD.
+The VARIA – Video ARte in ItaliA platform presents the results of the Survey of Video Art and Art Films Archives in Italy, promoted by the Directorate-General for Contemporary Creativity and the universities of Turin, Milano-Bicocca, Udine and the Sapienza in Rome, in collaboration with the ICCD.
 VARIA gathers quantitative data about private and public collections of artistic audio-visual material to advance a qualitative understanding of processes and issues of conservation and the cataloguing and preservation tools used to manage these collections.
 The online platform presents the descriptive and documentary information gathered during these months to the public at different levels of accessibility, in accordance with applicable legislation.
 In addition to mapping the situation in Italy, the platform also implements ‘sustainable’ and ‘scientific’ strategies for the management of such a particular legacy.

 The platform is fed by information provided by the national mapping campaign, coordinated at a regional level by scholars and professionals involved in the study and archiving of audio-visual practices.
 The platform is updated constantly and structured to ensure the auto-implementation of data by offering public and private subjects the possibility to participate in the survey.